aboyington/fsm/docs/SETTINGS_MODULE.md

 2. Select Calendar Year or Custom
 3. If Custom, set start and end dates
 4. Save configuration

+### Managing Territories
+1. Navigate to Settings → Workforce → Territories
+2. To add a new territory:
+   - Click "New Territory" button
+   - Enter territory name (required)
+   - Fill in address details (optional):
+     - Street, City, State, Zip Code, Country
+   - Add description if needed
+   - Select status (Active/Inactive)
+   - Click "Save Territory"
+3. To edit a territory:
+   - Click the pencil icon in the Actions column
+   - Update information in the modal
+   - Click "Update Territory"
+4. To delete a territory:
+   - Click the trash icon in the Actions column
+   - Confirm deletion
+5. Use filters to view:
+   - Active Territories
+   - Inactive Territories
+   - All Territories
+6. Use search to find specific territories

 ## Default Configuration